The federal tax credit for solar energy systems

 The solar federal tax credit is an important tool in our shared effort to reduce carbon emissions, create local jobs, and improve our energy security.
 It also makes solar energy an even better way to cut your energy bill and reduce your home's carbon footprint.

 This information in this article is our best understanding of solar tax-credit issues, but we aren't tax professionals.
-We encourage you to confirm with a tax professional.
+We encourage you to confirm with a tax professional before undertaking any major financial decisions.